-Salamanders, are not the only reptiles here in the park, among the mist and on the forest floor there is a long list of turtles (six), lizards (nine), and snakes (twenty three), there is only two venomous snakes here in the park, the Northern Copperhead and Timber Rattlesnake, and to date there has never been a fatality in the record history of the park.
+Salamanders, are not the only reptiles here in the park, among the mist, and on the forest floor there is a long list of turtles (six), lizards (nine), and snakes (twenty-three), there are only two venomous snakes here in the park, the Northern Copperhead and Timber Rattlesnake, and to date there has never been a fatality in the recorded history of the park.

 Keep in mind that bears live here too, two for every square mile is the estimate, or if you prefer right around 1500 live here in the park.
-Please keep this in mind, bears are naturally curious an always hungry and can smell food from miles away, so use the bear proof trash cans to keep them with-in there diets.
+Please keep this in mind, bears are naturally curious and always hungry and can smell food from miles away, so use the bear-proof trash cans to keep them within their diets.

 The elk was reintroduced to the park in 2001 and another 27 elk was added in 2002.
-Wild elk have not lived in Tennessee sense the mid 1800s.
+Wild elk have not lived in Tennessee since the mid-1800s.

 Talk about a bird watch haven, with all those trees, the birds are everywhere, over two hundred and forty species of birds and 60 species live here year-round.
 Of course with all this beauty all around, romance is in the air and close to 120 different kinds of birds breed here every year.

 The Great Smoky Mountain National Park is more than a park, its "life in abundance" and "life at its best."
 It's a place you can take your whole family, and the memories made here will surely last a lifetime.

 Everyone will have a great time, rather you like hiking, biking, horseback riding, fishing or rafting there is something for everyone, not only is it fun and educational, it is truly one of the most beautiful places in the world.